-Whether you’re an entrepreneur running a small business, or a W-2 employee who wants to claim a tax deduction for your side-hustle, understanding the ins and outs of business expenses like insurance, rent, and materials is important.
+Whether you’re an entrepreneur running a small business or a W-2 employee who wants to claim a tax deduction for your side-hustle, understanding the ins and outs of business expenses like insurance, rent, and materials is important.
 In this article, I'll lay out what is (and is not) deductible, along with examples to guide you.

-Please note that this article only applies to U.S.-based businesses and that it’s intended only as a guide and does not constitute financial advice.
-Please consult a tax professional or use an authorized IRS e-file provider to ensure that your financial reporting complies with IRS regulations.
+Please note this article applies to U.S.-based businesses and is intended as a guide.
+Consult a tax professional or use an authorized IRS e-file provider to ensure that your financial and expense reporting complies with IRS regulations.

 What Are Business Expenses?

-Simply put, business expenses refer to the costs incurred in the process of running a for-profit business.
-Often referred to as “deductions,” calculating your business expenses and subtracting them from your company’s revenue can significantly reduce your tax burden.
+Business expenses are the costs incurred in the process of running a for-profit business.
+Often referred to as deductions, calculating your business expenses and subtracting them from your company’s revenue can help reduce your tax burden.

 However, not all business expenses are created equal.
-In order to qualify as tax-deductible, your expenses need to be considered ordinary and necessary costs associated with operating a business in your industry, as outlined in the Internal Revenue Code (IRC).
+To qualify as tax-deductible, your expenses need to be considered 'ordinary and necessary' costs associated with operating a business, as outlined in the Internal Revenue Code (IRC).

 Deductible Business Expenses

-- According to the IRS, an ordinary expense is an expense that is considered “common and accepted” (i.e. not unusual) in your trade or industry.
-Essentially, this means that this is an expense that would be incurred by most businesses in your industry.
+- According to the IRS, an ordinary expense is considered “common and accepted” (i.e. not unusual) in your trade or industry.

 - The IRS defines a necessary expense as one that is “helpful and appropriate” in conducting business in your industry.